Hindu hardliners seek wider India ban on hijab in class after court verdict

 "I am fighting for myself, fighting for my sisters, fighting for my religion.
 I'm scared that there will be changes like this in the whole country.
 But I hope it does not happen."

-(Additional reporting and writing by Krishna N. Das; Editing by Raju Gopalakrishnan)
+(Additional reporting and writing by Krishna N. Das; Editing by Raju Gopalakrishnan and Kim Coghill)

 ((Krishna.Das@tr.com; https://twitter.com/krishnadas56 ;))